How Does a Business Line of Credit Work?

 Nonrevolving line of credit:

 Unlike a revolving line of credit, once the limit has been met, it cannot be used again, even if the balance has been paid off.
+To receive more financing, you'll need to apply for another line of credit.

 Secured line of credit: